DTA32/ofgs/README.md

 *iya tau kok nama projectnya jelek, bodo amat lah yang penting jalan*

+### Docker setup

+To run frontend and backend individually can just `docker build -t (fe/be) .` and `docker run -d -p ext:3000 (fe/be)` each of them

+Also can be run simultaneously using `docker compose up -d`, but first do `docker build -t dfgs-api .` on backend

 ---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).